Dhghomon/easy_rust/README.md

 ## VecDeque

 A `VecDeque` is a `Vec` that is good at popping items both off the front and the back.
-When you use `.pop()` on a `Vec`, it just takes off the last item on the right and nothing is copied.
-But if you take it off another part, all the items to the right are copied over.
+When you use `.pop()` on a `Vec`, it just takes off the last item on the right and nothing else is moved.
+But if you take it off another part, all the items to the right are moved over one position to the left.
 You can see this in the description for `.remove()`:

 ```text
 Removes and returns the element at position index within the vector, shifting all elements after it to the left.